MitchyBAwesome/istio-eks-demo-kit/README.md

-# Meshing around with Istio and EKS
+# Meshing around with Istio and Amazon EKS

 In this post, as you may have gathered from the title, I'm going to be playing around with Istio and Amazon EKS.
 Earlier this year (2018) I presented a demo of deploying Istio to EKS.
 However, at that time, EKS was missing support for dynamic admission controllers.
 This meant that a few additional steps had to be taken in order for Istio to be deployed correctly in to an EKS based Kubernetes cluster.